Running NuoDB in Docker - Part II: Scale-Out, Continuous Availability, and Visual Monitoring

 Scaling Transactional Throughput

-In this example below, on a Macbook with a single SSD drive, a single NuoDB TE and a single YCSB app running, NuoDB is processing 4K SQL transactions per second (TPS) and the TE is running at about 40% CPU as reported by NuoDB Insights.
+In the example below, on a MacBook with a single SSD drive, with a single NuoDB TE and single YCSB app running, NuoDB is processing 4K SQL TPS and the TE is running at about 40% CPU as reported by NuoDB Insights.

 Finally, to show NuoDB's resilience to failure events and NuoDB's continuous availability, go ahead and remove a running transaction engine (TE) container to simulate a hardware, software, or network failure event.
 It's ok, you still have one remaining TE!
 Pick any one and the SQL load will redistribute to the one remaining TE.
 This type of resilience is also available for the Admin Services and Storage Managers in the NuoDB Enterprise Edition.
 To remove a TE engine, just type this command at the prompt:

-Next, read our next Docker blog installment where we demonstrate how easy it is to setup a universal GUI database management and analysis tool (DBVisualizer) that simplifies running SQL on NuoDB — the ideal SQL workbench tool for developers and DBAs when using NuoDB!
+Please check out our next Docker blog installment that demonstrates how easy it is to setup a universal GUI database management and analysis tool (DBVisualizer) that simplifies running SQL on NuoDB — the ideal SQL workbench tool for developers and DBAs when using NuoDB!